chrislramsey/chrislramsey/README.md

 - 🌱 I’m currently learning ... graphics algorithims
 - 💞️ I’m looking to collaborate on ... gui toolkits.
 - 📫 How to reach me ... don't
-- 😄 Pronouns: ... graphics, algorithims, language runtimes.
+- 😄 Nouns: ... graphics, algorithims, language runtimes.
 - ⚡ Fun fact: ...
 I like coneys and pizza 🤪.

 <!---